bilowik/sss-rs/README.md

 This is not meant to be a serious/optimized implementation, it's more of a fun project to further my Rust knowledge.

-# Some things to note:
- - Finite field arithmetic has been reimplemented with GF(256) vs modulo a prime, however this has lead to a decrease in Share speed by a factor of 4 (since we are working on bytes vs u32).
-Reconstruction speed is surprisingly marginally faster?
-Hooray!
-Also secret sizes are now equal to the original file size rather than twice the size, which is another win!
-   	- This also comes with a vast number of other improvements as well, and prevents several major issues
-		- An overflow could occur when calculating the y-value when the number of shares exceeded 10
-			- Shares are now only limited by u8, so [2, 255]
-		- Excess bytes that don't fit into a u32 did not effectively have their polynomials hidden via finite field arithmetic since the point sizes would always be below the prime
- - While the example only showcases File's as input, but a more general method is available that accepts any Readable sources, as well as Writeable dest for sharing.
-   	- Note: Generic Writeble secret destination for reconstruction is planned for 0.6.0

 # New Example with the current API
 ```